 The Fifth Principle of Unitarian Universalism calls for the right of conscience and the use of the democratic process within our congregations and in society at large.

 - Why now?
 With the increasing control of our government by corporate and special interests and the alarming rise of authoritarianism, we face many challenges to ensure democracy.
-At GA 2019 delegates will vote on a Statement of Conscience on the Corruption of Our Democracy.
+At GA 2019 delegates voted to adopt a Statement of Conscience on the Corruption of Our Democracy.

 - What you can do: Join Us for a Webinar on Democracy & Electoral Justice 2020 on Wednesday, August 14th, 7 pm ET/4 pm PT.
 Speakers include:

 - Adam Eichen--Co-Author of Daring Democracy (Beacon Press, 2007)

 - Charlene Sinclair--Center for Race, Religion and Economic Democracy